GoogleChrome/web.dev/src/site/content/en/blog/preconnect-and-dns-prefetch/index.md

 {% endCompare %}

 ## Conclusion
-These two resource hints are helpful at improving page speed when you know you’ll download something from a third-party domain soon, but you don’t know the exact URL for the resource.
+These two resource hints are helpful at improving page speed when you know you'll download something from a third-party domain soon, but you don't know the exact URL for the resource.
 Examples include CDNs that distribute JavaScript libraries, images or fonts.
 Be mindful of constraints, use `preconnect` only for the most important resources, rely on `dns-prefetch` for the rest, and always measure the impact in the real-world.